 To use the SafetySure, the caregiver fits it onto the patient so that it fits comfortably and then the caregiver can lift the patient by holding the belt that goes around and acts as handles, while the patient places her/his hands on the caregiver’s shoulders and the caregiver lifts the patient to move her/him to or from the bed, a commode, chair, or wheelchair.
 The sling would have to be removed for toileting but will come off along with the patient’s underwear for quick removal.

 The SafetySure Mary’s Aide Transfer Sling is a simple, quick and very reasonable way to transfer a patient as long as the caregiver is strong enough or two caregivers are used to do the lifting.
 The patient can help by having their feet on the floor to bear some of the weight as they are moved but according to some reviews, patients that were not able to walk at all were able to be transferred.
 It can be used to easily transfer a patient to a vehicle as the slick fabric makes it easy to slide her/him into the seat and then slide them to the edge of the seat to exit the vehicle.
-One reviewer recommended using it for physical therapy to help a patient strengthen their legs.
+Outside of this best patient lift guide, one reviewer recommended using it for physical therapy to help a patient strengthen their legs.

 Hoyer EasyTrack 3-Post System

 The Hoyer EasyTrack is very convenient since it isn’t permanently installed in the home.
 It can be installed and removed without altering the ceiling of your home.
 The EasyTrack is just as its name describes—easy because it is a portable lift track system to use with the Hoyer Portable Overhead Lifter, which is the power lift and sling that carries the patient (sold separately).
 These two together can be used for any type of patient, either weight-bearing or those that require rehabilitation support.
 The patient would have to be able to sit up on their own.